Memphis Center for Reproductive Health: 2020–present

 In 2020, CHOICES moved into its new health and birth center in Memphis.
 CHOICES is the only out-of-hospital birth center in the Memphis and Mid-South region.
 The organization was also the only nonprofit, non-hospital entity in the nation to offer both abortion and birth services under one roof.
 In 2021, Jennifer Pepper took over as President and CEO of CHOICES.
 The organization announced its new Center of Excellence Nurse Midwifery Fellowship Program in 2021.
 The fellowship was designed for recent Black midwife graduates with the goal of increasing the number of Black midwives in the United States, particularly in the South.

 In May 2022, upon the impending Dobbs vs Jackson Women's Health Organization decision, CHOICES announced it would open a second clinic in Carbondale, Illinois to continue providing abortion services for people across the Southeast once abortion would no longer be legal in Tennessee.
 CHOICES' Carbondale clinic opened in October 2022.
 CHOICES' Memphis clinic remains open for all other services, including perinatal and birth services, sexual wellness, gender-affirming hormone therapy, and HIV testing and prevention.

 Controversy and criticism

-Like many other abortion providers, CHOICES has experienced anti-choice protestors, vandalism, and threats of violence throughout its history.
+Like many other abortion providers, CHOICES has experienced anti-abortion protestors, vandalism, and threats of violence throughout its history.
 In 2009, shortly after the murder of George Tiller, a bomb threat brought the police to CHOICES, but no bomb was found on the premises.